 We know how much pressure a simple extension date can alleviate.
 If that is what you need at the moment, do not be embarrassed to ask for it.
 Utility service providers are open for negotiations and settlements when it comes to low-income families.
 You can get an extension date on late utility bills if you:

 - Visit your provider in-person

 The most efficient way of asking for an extension date is to let DoNotPay write a letter on your behalf.
 This way, you will not have to waste time and energy waiting in queues.

 Our robot lawyer is a master of writing professional extension letters.
-All you have to do is access DoNotPay through a web browser or the iOS app, tell us that you need us to write an extension letter for you, and provide us with some basic personal information.
+All you have to do is access DoNotPay through a , tell us that you need us to write an extension letter for you, and provide us with some basic personal information.
 After that, you are free to kick back and relax while we get the job done.